TassioCarmo/havard-cs50x-week2-arrays/README.md

  strings are just arrays, and we know that characters, which are in those arrays, are just binary representations of numbers

  inside of Boolean expressions, if you put a value like a function call like this, that returns 0, that's going to be equivalent to false.

+ ##Command-line arguments

+ Programs of our own can also take in command-line arguments, or inputs given to our program in the command we use to run it.
+ Main is the way you can specify that your program does, in fact, take command line arguments, that is words after the command in your terminal window